PRISM: Parallel Residual Iterative Sequence Model: Method: The PRISM Architecture

-\begin{itemize} \item \textbf{Logarithmic Stability of Forgetting ($\mathbf{A}_t$):} We prove that for stable systems, approximation errors in the multiplicative forgetting operator accumulate at a sub-linear rate---specifically, $O(\ln T)$ in the worst case and $O(1)$ on average (Theorem \ref{thm:log_stability} \& \ref{thm:avg_error}).
-This implies that $\mathbf{A}_t$ is structurally robust and can be safely approximated by a structured, low-rank proxy (e.g., the Gated DeltaNet parameterization $\mathbf{I} - \beta \mathbf{k}\mathbf{k}^\top$) without degrading long-term memory \citep{gu2020hippo, yang2024gated}. \item \textbf{Linear Divergence of Injection ($\mathbf{B}_t$):} Conversely, we demonstrate that additive errors in the injection term accumulate linearly ($O(T)$) in persistent memory channels.
-This indicates that the system is hypersensitive to the rank-fidelity of $\mathbf{B}_t$, forcing us to retain a high-rank, non-linear estimator to prevent irreversible semantic information loss. \end{itemize}
+In Appendix~\ref{app:stability}, we perform a spectral perturbation analysis and find a fundamental asymmetry: \begin{itemize} \item \textbf{Forgetting is robust.} Approximation errors in the multiplicative operator $\mathbf{A}_t$ accumulate sub-linearly---$O(\ln T)$ worst-case, $O(1)$ on average (Theorems~\ref{thm:log_stability} \&~\ref{thm:avg_error}).
+This means $\mathbf{A}_t$ can be safely approximated by a structured Rank-1 form without degrading long-term memory. \item \textbf{Writing is sensitive.} Additive errors in $\mathbf{B}_t$ accumulate linearly $O(T)$ in persistent memory channels.
+The system is hypersensitive to the rank-fidelity of the injection operator. \end{itemize}

-Based on this theoretical dichotomy, we propose \textbf{Write-Forget Decoupling}.
-We restrict the forgetting dynamics ($\mathbf{A}_t$) to a strict Rank-$1$ update for efficiency, while allocating the majority of the model's expressivity to a parallel, iterative solver that constructs a High-Rank injection matrix ($\mathbf{B}_t$).